-These are the five students who have completed their high school for 2023.
-Tomorrow the community will be celebrating their graduation and I'm very envious that it will take place while I will be here in Iqaluit.
+These are the five students who have completed high school for 2023.
+Tomorrow, the community will be celebrating their graduation and I'm very envious that it will take place while I am here in Iqaluit.
 Thank you, Mr. Speaker.